Dr Helen Barrett

 Angela completed her advanced training at RPAH, Sydney.
 Subsequently she went on to complete a PhD in placental ischemia and preeclampsia.
 Since 2007 she has been at Liverpool and Bankstown Hospitals as an obstetric and renal physician.
 Angela undertakes multidisciplinary high risk clinics and also cares for women who are inpatients with medical complications of pregnancy.
 She is currently actively involved in clinical research, both investigator driven and international collaborations as well as basic science research.
 The basic science research undertaken is investigating both the pathogenesis of the clinical syndrome as well as ways to ameliorate it.
 Teaching is also an important part of her role, both renal as well as obstetric medicine to trainees and midwives locally and nationally.

 Suzie Neylon is the Executive Officer for SOMANZ and as many of you will recall, managed the secretariats for ASSHP and OMGA and assisted the respective presidents with the amalgamation of the two entities to form SOMANZ in 2004.
 Suzie joined the societies in 1992 bringing with her a background in nursing, travel management, advertising, promotions and public relations.
 She completed her Bachelor of Science with Honours in 2004 with a preeclampsia based project.
-She continues to manage the busy SOMANZ Secretariat proving support to the Council and the members.
+She continues to manage the busy SOMANZ Secretariat and provides support to the Council and the members.

 Dr Briony Cutts